novaProjectV/nova-browser/README.md

 English UI: 70% complete at the moment

-I'll post the browser here soon
+I post the browser here soon